 - Regulación PWM: Works by rapidly cycling the LED light on and off, with the brightness determined by the duration of the “on” state.
 This non-linear approach suits LEDs but may require a compatible driver.

 - Regulación TRIAC: Adjusts the AC waveform to control power delivery.
-Typically used for incandescent or halogen bulbs, TRIAC dimming requires a TRIAC dimmer but may cause flickering with LEDs due to incompatibility.
+Typically used for incandescent or halogen bulbs, TRIAC dimming requires a Regulador TRIAC but may cause flickering with LEDs due to incompatibility.

 For LED setups, PWM offers greater compatibility, while TRIAC works best with older lighting technologies.